mihirchronicles/mihirchronicles.github.io/content/notes/on-storytelling.md

 Analogy is comparable to metaphor and simile that it shows how two different things are similar.
 Analogy most often involves reference to something familiar or readily understood, in order to illustrate and explain something more complex and less readily understood.
 Rather than a figure of speech, analogy is a logical argument.
 One will use analogy to demonstrate how two things are alike by pointing out shared characteristics, with the goal of showing that if two things are similar in some ways, they are similar in other ways as well.
 The introduction of the analogy invites the brain to reuse existing knowledge about the second thing in order to better understand the first thing.

-For example, if you live in the US and you've never heard of canton before, a helpful analogy to explain canton—“Cantons in Switzerland are like states in the USA.”
+For example, if you live in the US and you've never heard of canton before, a helpful analogy to explain canton-“Cantons in Switzerland are like states in the USA.”
 Here, cantons are analogous to states, and the comparison can help us understand an unfamiliar term.

 ## Elements of good communication

 Communication is an attitude of openness towards the other.
 It is an art that drives winning teams.
 It must be continuously practiced.
 Mutual understanding is hard but the difference between great and excellence might come down to how effectively everyone communicates.
 Poor communication is toxic and leads to more work.

-- Communication implies responsibility—on the part of the listener and on the part of the speaker.
+- Communication implies responsibility-on the part of the listener and on the part of the speaker.
 This is effective communication.
 - Listening is key for both the listener and speaker.
 Listen without interrupting.
 Leverage both ears.
 - We communicate to share ideas or influence others.
 - Repetition is a key while influencing others around you.